roukaour/birdiescript/README.md

 BirdieScript is a programming language designed for code golf—writing programs in as few characters as possible.
 It is based on [GolfScript](http://www.golfscript.com/), but adds features like variable scoping and I/O, as well as a much larger standard library.

+To try it out, run `./repl` for an interactive REPL environment, or `./repl FILE` to execute `FILE` as BirdieScript code.

 To install it, run `python setup.py install`.
-Then run `./birdiescript` for an interactive REPL environment, or `./birdiescript FILE` to execute `FILE` as BirdieScript code.
+Then the `birdiescript` command will work the way `./repl` does.

 ## BirdieScript help